Skip to content

 );

-Add and configure the store implementation
+4. Add and configure the client configuration store

-The Configuration API uses the IClientConfigurationStore abstraction to persist new clients to the configuration store.
-Your Configuration API host needs an implementation of this interface.
-You can either use the built-in Entity Framework based implementation, or implement the interface yourself.
+You can either use the Entity Framework Core-based implementation, or implement the interface yourself.
 See the IClientConfigurationStore reference for more details.
-If you wish to use the built-in implementation, install its NuGet package and add it to DI.
+If you wish to use the built-in implementation, install its NuGet package and add it to the ASP.NET Core service provider.

 dotnet add package Duende.IdentityServer.Configuration.EntityFramework